 Doctors are very clear that the benefits of tamoxifen far outweigh the risks for women with breast cancer but you should be aware of the symptoms of a blood clot just in case.

 Surgery and chemotherapy can both damage the walls of blood vessels.
 This will increase your risk of developing a blood clot.

 Anticoagulants are proteins in the blood that normally help to thin it.
 If you have cancer you may have lower levels of these proteins.
 This is more likely if the cancer is affecting your liver.

-After surgery you may not be able to move around much at first.
-If you are having a big operation your nurse will give you a pair of elastic stockings to wear afterwards.
-The stockings help to prevent blood clots.
+After surgery you may not be able to move around much at first and your nurse will give you a pair of elastic stockings to wear.
+These help to prevent blood clots.
 You need to wear these until you are moving around fully.
 This may be for a few weeks after your operation.

-Blood clots are usually treated with drugs that help to thin your blood, called anticoagulants.
-These drugs don't break up an existing clot but they prevent it from growing bigger and others forming.
-The most common types of anticoagulants are
+Blood clots are usually treated with drugs that help to thin your blood (anticoagulants).
+They don't break up an existing clot but prevent it from growing bigger and others forming.
+The most common types of anticoagulants are:

 Enoxaparin or tinzaparin

 You have enoxaparin or tinzaparin as injections just under the skin (subcutaneously).
 Your doctor monitors you very closely and you have regular blood tests.